 In October of last year, we posted a column titled “Delete The Beatles”, asking you, our reader to choose one Beatles song they’d like to see banished from all of our mutual musical histories!
 Yep, What Beatles song would you delete and completely erase from their diverse and profound catalog, and WHY?

-Nearly one year later, we’re always surprised and entertained by your choices!
+More than a year later, we’re always surprised and entertained by your choices!
 Thank You!

 This week, we’d like to introduce a similar question about another legendary band from the 60’s and beyond, WIPEOUT!
 The Beach Boys!
 You got it, What song or songs would you permanently remove from THEIR diverse and profound catalog, AND WHY?